uqlibrary/technology-training/R/ggplot2_intro.md

 In other words, cars with big engines use more fuel.
 Does this confirm or refute your hypothesis about fuel efficiency and engine size?

 We now know how to create a simple dotplot.

-What is the last plot showing us?
+`last_plot()` allows us to recall the latest plot we created, so we can string extra functions and layers quickly.

 ```
 last_plot()